paulgovan/BayesianNetwork/README.md

 Select a node measure in the Node Measure Control box and the result will be displayed in the Node Measure box.

 The Network Measure Control box contains different options for displaying hierarchical clusters/dendograms for the network.
-Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) will be displayed along with the adjacency matrix in the Network Measure box.
+Select the type of dendogram to display (row, column, both, or none) and the resulting dendogram(s) is displayed along with the adjacency matrix in the Network Measure box.

 ![Measures](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Measures.PNG?raw=true)